Amor Towles: Bio

 Click image to enlarge

 Born and raised in the Boston area, Amor Towles graduated from Yale and received an MA in English from Stanford.
-Having worked as an investment professional for over twenty years, he now devotes himself full time to writing in Manhattan, where he lives with his wife and two children.
-His novels Rules of Civility, A Gentleman in Moscow, and The Lincoln Highway, and his collection of shorter fiction called Table for Two have collectively sold more than six million copies and been translated into more than thirty languages.
+Having worked as an investment professional for over twenty years, he now devotes himself full time to writing in Manhattan, where he lives with his family.
+His novels Rules of Civility, A Gentleman in Moscow, and The Lincoln Highway, and his collection of shorter fiction Table for Two have all been New York Times bestsellers, have collectively sold more than eight million copies, and have been translated into more than forty languages.
 Both Bill Gates and President Barack Obama included A Gentleman in Moscow and The Lincoln Highway on their annual book recommendation lists.

 Rules of Civility (2011) was a New York Times bestseller and was named by the Wall Street Journal as one of the best books of the year.
 The book’s French translation received the 2012 Prix Fitzgerald.